Quick facts

 – Deaths by road user type: 36.0% car, 24.0% light trucks, 0.0% large trucks, 36.0% motorcycles, 4.0% other or unknown

 A group called Advocates for Highway and Auto Safety, an alliance of public safety, law enforcement, insurance companies, and other groups, gave Rhode Island top marks for its safety laws, including a ban on texting and requiring seat belt use.
-What’s missing?
-Mandating helmets for motorcycle riders, nighttime restrictions for new drivers, and limiting an unrestricted license to those 18 and older.
+Areas often cited for improvement include universal motorcycle helmet use, nighttime restrictions for new drivers, and limiting an unrestricted license to those 18 and older.

 Sean Pavone // Shutterstock